L2-Technology/sensei-client-js/README.md

 A javascript client for the [Sensei](https://l2.technology/sensei) HTTP API.
 This is designed to work in the browser and in NodeJS environments.
 It is written in typescript and all endpoints are fully typed.

+## Installation

+Can be added to your project by running `npm install --save @l2-technology/sensei-client`

 ## Authentication

 When using from the browser you can rely on `login` and `logout` to set a cookie with a `macaroon` that will automatically be passed for future requests.